Egg-citingly Cheesy and Egg-ceptionally Delicious!

 - In a separate bowl, beat the eggs and add ingredients (such as cheese or herbs).

-- Pour the beaten eggs over the veggies in the pan, and cook over medium heat until the bottom of the frittata is set and golden brown.
+- Pour the beaten eggs over the veggies in a frittata pan, and cook over medium heat until the bottom of the frittata is set and golden brown.
+You can also use cupcake molds for individual sizes.

-- Place the pan under the broiler for a few minutes to set the top of the frittata.
+- A little more challenging is using a frying pan, place the pan under the broiler for a few minutes to set the top of the frittata.
 If you’re more experienced, flip it all over and cook the top that way. *Experts only.

 - Slide the frittata out of the pan onto a plate, and if you’re sharing, you can cut it into wedges to serve.